 Nursing Application Deadline:

-- June 1 for Spring admission to Minneapolis College Nursing Program
+- September 1 for Spring admission to the Minneapolis College Nursing Program

 The ATI TEAS is required for all nursing program applicants.
 Have questions about the Nursing Program at Minneapolis College?
 Ask Us!

 REGULAR ADMISSION: Program Application and Information for Nursing Program Admission

 - Nursing Application Information fall 2020 and spring 2021

 - Nursing Application Form PDF fall 2020 and spring 2021